BlockchainCommons/Learning-FROST-from-the-Command-Line/03_2_Creating_FROST_Secret_Shares_with_DKG_Using_Server.md

 % mkcert -install
 ```

-On a Mac, this wiill require you to enter your password for `sudo` and
+On a Mac, this will require you to enter your password for `sudo` and
 to update your system settings.
 Other systems will require slightly
 different verifications.